Skelly0/DuelBot/PROJECT_OVERVIEW.md

 ## 🚀 Ready to Duel!

-The Hex-Duel Discord Bot is complete and ready for deployment.
+The Imperial Duel Discord Bot is complete and ready for deployment.
 Users can start dueling immediately after setup, with a smooth and engaging experience that faithfully implements the original game rules while adding modern Discord bot conveniences.

 **Have fun dueling!** ⚔️